Milwaukee Bucks Boycott Game 5 Against Orlando Magic To Protest Jacob Blake Shooting

 — Bobby Marks (@BobbyMarks42) August 26, 2020

-Not long after the boycott was confirmed, one of the players, George Hill spoke briefly with The Undefeated’s Marc J. Spears and explained why they decided not to play on Wednesday afternoon.
+Not long after the boycott was confirmed, one of the players, George Hill spoke briefly with The Undefeated‘s Marc J. Spears -who posted the comment on Twitter – and explained why they decided not to play on Wednesday afternoon.

 “We’re tired of the killings and the injustice,” Hill said.